Stunning views of the Beacons

 To take in our rich Georgian architectural heritage we can point you in the direction of several streets with fine and varied examples of houses built in this era.
 The houses are mostly listed and have colourful panelled doors and interesting fenestration.

-Two other walks of potential interest are along the river from the canal basin to the Bandstand on the Promenade and a Back of Brecon town walk.
+Two other interesting walks are along the river from the canal basin to the Bandstand on the Promenade and a Back of Brecon town walk.
 This circular walk explores the rich history of the back streets of the town and starts from Visit Brecon.

 Further information regarding walks can be obtained from our office in Lion Yard, called Visit Brecon.
 It’s well- signposted from the main car parks in town.
 If you wish to contact us prior to your visit please do so at email@example.com or telephone 01874 620860.